C3driK/Basic-Web-App-AWS/README.md

 - Link Serverless Function to Web App
 - Build Data Table
 - Add interactivity to Web App.
+At the end this is what the application architecture should look like "link"

 # Create WebApp